DenDeen/Personal-Website/docs/experiences.rst

 **AI & Modeling**

 - Fine-tuned the Multilingual Skill Tagger (MLST) transformer for CVs, job descriptions, and performance reviews through contrastive learning.
-- Reduced model inference time using quantization and ONNX conversion for efficient deployment.
+- Constant experimentation with model scalability, such as improvements to model inference time with quantization techniques.
 - Handled noisy training data through augmentation and sampling strategies.

 **Data Engineering**

-- Built large-scale ETL pipelines using PySpark, BigQuery, and GCP Dataflow.
-Part of this project was experimenting with different data platforms such as the Azure Data Platform with Datafactory and Synapse.
+- Built ETL pipelines using PySpark, BigQuery, and GCP Dataflow.
-- Handled the sampling pipeline of training data from the datalake.
+- Worked on the sampling pipeline of training data from the datalake for the models.
 - Integrated data validation, quality checks, and monitoring for production readiness.
 - The models were deployed in a microservices architecture using Docker and Kubernetes.
-- Ensured full GDPR compliance via anonymisation and access control measures.

 **Backend & Infrastructure**

-- Refactored legacy Django services for modularity and reduced duplication.
+- Worked on the Django microservice at TechWolf and other microservices to streamline objects handling and storage requirements.
+- Created and maintained other Flask or FastAPI Microservices to integrate it within the TechWolf ecosystem.
 - Deployed AI components in containerized environments using Docker and Kubernetes.

 **Research & Baekeland Work**

-- Developed career pathing models using dynamic embeddings and sequential modeling (Transformers, Temporal Attention).
+- Experimented with career pathing models with transformer-based embedding models.
-- Prototyped skill representations with NMF and VAE for benchmarking tasks.
+- The goal of the research was the enhancement of TechWolf proprietary models and usecases with sequential and temporal information (through for example temporal attention).
-- Researched and adapted recent work like LaborLLM and CAREER to build realistic job transition models.
+- Researched and worked with novel job vacancy models such as LaborLLM and CAREER to build realistic job transition models.

 **Technologies:**
-Python, PyTorch, Transformers, LLMs, PySpark, AWS (Bedrock, S3), Azure(Data Factory, Synapse), GCP (Vertex AI, BigQuery, Dataflow), , Docker, Kubernetes, ONNX, Django, GitLab CI/CD
+Python, PyTorch, Transformers, LLMs, PySpark, AWS (Bedrock, S3), GCP (BigQuery, Dataflow, Vertex AI), Docker, Kubernetes, Django, Flask, FastAPI, GitLab CI/CD

 .. raw:: html